ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

 ### Adding Credentials

-Credentials are used by {{ site.data.product.title_short }} for any authentication that is required when running embedded workflows, and when importing workflows from a version control system.
+Credentials are used by {{ site.data.product.title_short }} for any authentication that is required when running embedded workflows, or when importing workflows from a version control system.

 {{ site.data.product.title_short }} can store credentials that are used by embedded workflows.
-Credentials that are saved in {{ site.data.product.title_short }} are matched and executed with a workflow when it runs.
+Credentials that are saved in {{ site.data.product.title_short }} are mapped to values in the `Credentials` field of your Workflow and are made available to the container with a workflow when the workflow runs.

 1. Browse to the menu: **Automation** > **Embedded Workflows** > **Credentials**.